KietNQ1/PRN_ASM1/README.md

 ## Running the Application

-1. Open the solution file `NguyenHuan_SE18D01_A01.sln` in Visual Studio.
+1. Open the solution file `QuangKiet_SE18D07_A01.sln` in Visual Studio.
-2. Set the `NguyenHuanWPF` project as the startup project.
+2. Set the `QuangKietWPF` project as the startup project.
 3. Build the solution.
 4. Run the application.